whosonfirst/go-rasterzen/README.md

 ## Important

 It's way too soon.
-This is full of bugs and hilarity (see below) and the actual _raster_ tiles side of things doesn't work yet.
+This is full of bugs and hilarity (see below).

-First, this package uses a two-pass process to convert a Nextzen vector tile to an SVG document with embedded CSS style information and then to convert that SVG document to a PNG file.
+This package uses a two-pass process to convert a Nextzen vector tile to an SVG document with embedded CSS style information and then to convert that SVG document to a PNG file.
 It uses the [geojson2svg](https://github.com/fapian/geojson2svg) and [oksvg](https://github.com/srwiley/oksvg) packages respectively to do this.
-For reasons I don't understand yet there is something causing the SVG to PNG conversion to fail.

-Second, there is no clipping during the MVT to SVG conversion which results in the hilarity mentioned above.
+There is no clipping during the MVT to SVG conversion which results in the hilarity mentioned above.

-Third, it's not possible to style any of the data beyond black outlines with transparent backgrounds.
+It's also not possible to style any of the data beyond black outlines with transparent backgrounds.

-Fourth, labels.
-Yeah... it's easiest just to not even think about them yet.
+Labels... it's easiest just to not even think about them yet.

 ## Install